What is discernment counseling?

 You have a story to tell.

 Pain, frustration.
 Perhaps that story hasn't been taken seriously, until now.
-Maybe not even now.
+Not even now.
 It's about your unhappiness.
 The efforts you put in to make things work, and how it didn't help.

 The lonely feelings you've been covering up.
 How invisible you feel.
 And how the things you've done to try to make things better between you have left you've been even more hopeless.
 You just want to give up.